stacilee2/meat-recipe-finder/README.md

 -As user moves the mouse over the image, the image will enlarge.
 When the user mouses out of an image, the image returns to original size

--DOM will be updated with liked recipes and heart on webpage
+-DOM will be updated with liked recipes

--If catch error occurs during fetch request, then error message should display on the application

 Expected Output: